mff-uk/dataspecer/content/en/docs/projects/api.md

     (endpoints) so that my design process is simpler.

-6. I as an API designer want to design operations not only for the data structures on the main level but also one level below them so that I can ensure granular control and organization of API endpoints.
+6. I as an API designer want to design operations not only for the data structures on the main level, but also for the data structures that are one level below, so that I can ensure granular control and organization of API endpoints.

 7. I as an API designer want to choose if I am manipulating a collection or creating an operation just for a single resource so